GLOBAL MARKETS-Asian shares buoyed by US data, accommodative central banks

 A separate report also showed first-time applications for jobless benefits hit a 5-1/2-year low last week, boding well for the payroll data.

-A monthly rise in hiring in the 200,000 area, analysts say, should keep the Fed on track to start to pare its $85 billion purchases of Treasuries and mortgage-backed securities as early as at its Sept.
-17-18 meeting.
+A monthly rise in hiring in the 200,000 area, analysts say, should keep the Fed on track to start to pare its $85 billion purchases in Treasuries and mortgage-backed securities, as early as at its September 17-18 meeting.

 "The market has digested the idea that the U.S. tapering will occur at some point," said Andrew Doherty, head of equities at Morningstar, an independent research house based in Sydney.